NanditPaul/UK-APP_Fraud/README.md

 - **GitHub** → Documentation, scripts, portfolio sharing
 -
 ## ⚠️ Transparency Statement
+This dataset is synthetic, transaction-level data created to replicate patterns of UK Authorized Push Payment (APP) fraud as reported by the Payment Systems Regulator (PSR) and UK Finance.
 UK Transaction level fraud data is hard to find.
-Financial transaction and fraud records are *highly sensitiive* (privacy, security, competitive risks).
+Financial transaction and fraud records are *highly sensitive* (privacy, security, competitive risks).
 Regulators (PSR, FCA, UK Finance) typically release aggregated stats, not row-level data (by month, fraud type, bank, etc.).
 Raw datasets are usually restricted to approved researchers under strict agreements. (e.g. via-application, secure environment).
-This dataset is synthetic, transaction-level data created to replicate patterns of UK Authorized Push Payment (APP) fraud as reported by the Payment Systems Regulator (PSR) and UK Finance.

 While the individual transactions are not real, the dataset is structured to enable realistic data cleaning, analysis, and visualization exercises.
 The techniques demonstrated here - SQL transformations, fraud analytics, and dashboard development - can be applied directly to real financial datasets once access is available.